C-Monaghan/C-Monaghan/README.md

 - 👋 Hi, I’m @C-Monaghan
-- 👀 I’m a PhD student with Science Foundation Ireland
+- 👀 I am a PhD student at Maynooth University funded by Science Foundation Ireland
+- 🧠 I am using R and data science to research procrastination in older adults
+- 📧 You can reach me at cormacmonaghan@protonmail.com

 <!---
 C-Monaghan/C-Monaghan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.